Jscrambler 101 — First Use

 How to Access Your Dashboard

 To start using Jscrambler, you have to sign in with the credentials you used to create your account.
-If you don't have a Jscrambler account, this is the time to create one by clicking Try Jscrambler for Free or going here.
+If you don't have a Jscrambler account, now is the time to create one by clicking Try Jscrambler for Free or going to the login page.

 The first time you open Jscrambler's web app, you will see a callout message to click the Playground app.
 After clicking it, you will see a demo screen as shown below:

 In this demo, you have a sample code shown on the left side of the text editor.
 Follow the message bubble and click the Protect App button.
-Jscrambler will apply for a code lock protection with real-time notifications, preventing the app from running on any browser except the allow listed one.
+Jscrambler will apply for code lock protection with real-time notifications, preventing the app from running on any browser except the allow-listed one.